 Paternity leave

-Both the state CFRA and the federal FMLA provides 12 work weeks per year of paternity leave for eligible new fathers.
+Both the state CFRA and the federal FMLA provide 12 work weeks per year of paternity leave for eligible new fathers.
 This leave is meant to allow you to bond or connect with a newborn child, adopted child, or child in foster care.
 It is generally unpaid, though you may be eligible for wage reimbursement through the California Paid Family Leave (PFL) Program.

 Paternity leave under the CFRA must be taken within 1 year of: